 Course Requirements and Assignments

-- 2 take home exams on class films and discussions worth a total of 50% of semester grade
+- 1 take home exam on class films and discussions worth 35% of semester grade

 - 1 community service project worth 5% of semester grade

 - 1 final exam/evaluation worth 20% of semester grade

 “Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.”

 A take home essay assignment will be distributed on the last day of class and must be returned to me by email at firstname.lastname@example.org by 12:00pm (noon) on Tuesday, May 22, our scheduled final exam date and time.
 To complete this assignment, you must have attended most or all of the book presentations.